-c.
-Minimum credit quality: A1 (S&P); or P1 (Moody's); or F1 (Fitch)

-7. Commercial paper rated in the highest two short-term rating categories, as provided by a nationally recognized statistical rating organization.
+- b.
+Maximum percent of portfolio: 40% - c.
+Minimum credit quality: A1 (S&P); or P1 (Moody's); or F1 (Fitch) - d.
+Maximum per issuer: 5% - 7.
+Commercial paper rated in the highest two short-term rating categories, as provided by a nationally recognized statistical rating organization.
 The entity that issues the commercial paper shall meet all of the following conditions: (a) is organized and operating in the United States as a general corporation; (b) has total assets in excess of five hundred million dollars (\$500,000,000); and (c) has debt other than commercial paper, if any, that is rated "A" or higher by a nationally recognized statistical-rating organization.